biopython/biopython.github.io/wiki/Active_projects.md

 Maintaining software involves incremental improvements for new format changes and removal of bugs.
 Please see our [bugzilla](http://bugzilla.open-bio.org/) page for a current list.
-Posting to the developer mailing list
+Post to the developer mailing list if you are interested in tackling any open issues.